2008 Northern Illinois University shooting: Perpetrator

 Steven Phillip Kazmierczak (August 26, 1980 – February 14, 2008) was born in Elk Grove Village, Illinois.
 He was a student at the University of Illinois at the time of the shooting and was a former student at Northern Illinois University.

 Personal life

-Kazmierczak graduated from Elk Grove High School in 1998, during which he was treated temporarily for mental illness at the Elk Grove Village Thresholds-Mary Hill House psychiatric center, for being "unruly" at home, according to his parents Gail and Robert Kazmierczak.
+Kazmierczak and his friends enjoyed drugs, playing with bombs in the woods, and firing pellet guns at moving cars.
+In early February 1994, they detonated a Drano bomb on someone's porch, for which they were taken to a police station after a mother of one of Kazmierczak's friends found bomb materials in her son's backpack.
+Kazmierczak attempted suicide four times via overdose from 1996 to 1998.
+He graduated from Elk Grove High School in 1998, during which he was treated temporarily for mental illness at the Elk Grove Village Thresholds-Mary Hill House psychiatric center, as a result of being "unruly" at home, according to his parents Gail and Robert Kazmierczak.
 He was diagnosed with schizoaffective disorder as a teenager.
 He later went on to study sociology at Northern Illinois University (NIU).
 Though his family moved to Florida in 2004, Kazmierczak continued his education in Illinois.
 He enlisted in the United States Army in September 2001, and was discharged before completing basic training in February 2002 for lying on his application about his mental illness.
-His mother died in Lakeland, Florida in September 2006 from amyotrophic lateral sclerosis (also known as Lou Gehrig’s disease or ALS).
+In September 2006, his mother died in Lakeland, Florida, from amyotrophic lateral sclerosis (also known as Lou Gehrig's disease or ALS).
 At the time of Steven's death, his father was living in a retirement community in Lakeland.